How to stop worrying fear of judgement

 Are your thoughts based on reality or just self-doubt?

-How to take action:
+How to stop worrying and take action:

 Don’t try to conquer your biggest fear overnight.
 Take small steps.